chalk2wealth.com

 “Returns shown (2015–2025) are based on historical averages; future performance may differ.
 This is for educational purposes only and not investment advice.”

-If beating inflation is the goal, equities are the proven champions.
-Historically, the stock market has delivered returns well above inflation over every long period.
-For anyone wondering where to invest money in India to grow wealth steadily, equity mutual funds are the simplest way for teachers and families to benefit from this growth without needing to pick stocks themselves.
+If beating inflation is the goal, equities have been the most reliable long-term winners.
+Historically, the stock market has delivered returns well above inflation, making equity mutual funds one of the most practical answers to where to invest money in India for teachers and families who want growth without the stress of picking individual stocks.

 Balanced/Hybrid Funds – Mix of Safety and Growth